KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Abstract

 \section{Abstract}

 Large Multimodal Models encode extensive factual knowledge in their pre-trained weights.
 However, its knowledge remains static and limited, unable to keep pace with real-world developments, which hinders continuous knowledge acquisition.
 Effective knowledge injection thus becomes critical, involving two goals: knowledge adaptation (injecting new knowledge) and knowledge retention (preserving old knowledge).
 Existing methods often struggle to learn new knowledge and suffer from catastrophic forgetting.
-To address this, we propose \textbf{\method}, a synergistic method of \textbf{K}n\textbf{O}wledge-o\textbf{R}ient\textbf{E}d augmentations and constraints for injecting new knowledge into large multimodal models while preserving old knowledge.
-Unlike general text or image data augmentation, \method automatically converts individual knowledge items into structured and comprehensive knowledge to ensure that the model accurately learns new knowledge, enabling accurate adaptation.
-Meanwhile, \method stores previous knowledge in the covariance matrix of LMM's linear layer activations and initializes the adapter by projecting the original weights into the matrix's null space, defining a fine-tuning direction that minimizes interference with previous knowledge, enabling powerful retention.
-Extensive experiments on various LMMs, including LLaVA-v1.5 { (7B)}, LLaVA-v1.5 { (13B)}, and Qwen2.5-VL { (7B)}, show that \method achieves superior new knowledge injection performance and effectively mitigates catastrophic forgetting. \url{https://kore-lmm.github.io/}
+To address these challenges, we propose \textbf{\method}, a synergistic method centered around \textbf{K}n\textbf{O}wledge-o\textbf{R}ient\textbf{E}d controls.
+These controls are implemented through a two-stage optimization process: (1) \method automatically converts individual knowledge items into structured and comprehensive knowledge to ensure that the model accurately learns new knowledge, enabling accurate adaptation.
+(2) \method stores previous knowledge in the covariance matrix of LMM's linear layer activations and initializes the adapter by projecting the original weights into the matrix's null space, defining a fine-tuning direction that minimizes interference with previous knowledge, enabling powerful retention.
+Extensive experiments on various LMMs, including LLaVA-v1.5 { (7B)}, LLaVA-v1.5 { (13B)}, and Qwen2.5-VL { (7B)}, show that \method achieves superior new knowledge injection performance and effectively mitigates catastrophic forgetting.